 Untreated sewage can end up in our waterways in multiple ways.
 Combined sewer overflows (CSOs) are one major source, where pipes that carry wastewater from our houses and businesses also carry stormwater to treatment plants.
-In heavy rainstorms, more water than the treatment plant can handle accumulates, activating overflow points that redirect untreated water into our waterways- our rivers, lakes and ocean.
+In heavy rainstorms, more of this combined water than the treatment plant can handle accumulates, activating overflow points that redirect untreated water into our waterways- our rivers, lakes and ocean.

 The OLW Network is tracking this measure in three ways: how many CSO locations exist across the country, how many municipalities have them, and what the volume of the untreated sewage entering our waterways is.